 We qsl 100% all requests received.

-Love receiving paper cards for my collection, however if you require a confirmation use one of the three methods listed above.
+Love receiving paper cards for my collection, however if you require a confirmation use one of the four methods listed above.

 List of awards:

 DXCC Mixed 362, DXCC Phone 353, DXCC CW 326, DX Challenge, 5BDXCC, Honor Roll, DXCC 40 Meters 250, DX millenium